String.Compare Method (String, String, Boolean)

 Compare the path name to "file" using an ordinal comparison.
 The correct code to do this is as follows:Notes to Callers

 Character sets include ignorable characters.
 The method does not consider such characters when it performs a culture-sensitive comparison.
-For example, a culture-sensitive, case-insensitive comparison of "animal" with "Ani-mal" (using a soft hyphen, or U+00AD) indicates that the two strings are equivalent, as the following example shows.
+For example, if the following code is run on the .NET Framework 4 or later, a culture-sensitive, case-insensitive comparison of "animal" with "Ani-mal" (using a soft hyphen, or U+00AD) indicates that the two strings are equivalent.

 To recognize ignorable characters in a string comparison, call the Compare method and supply a value of either CompareOptions.Ordinal or CompareOptions.OrdinalIgnoreCase for the comparisonType parameter.